Environmental scientist jobs in Stockton, CA - 214 jobs

 While we anticipate the selected candidate for this position will fall towards the middle or entry point of the compensation range, the decision will be made on a case-by-case basis.

-We are seeking a skilled project manager with experience in California water supply issues to help manage a thriving and growing base of groundwater projects.
+GSI Water Solutions (GSI) is seeking a skilled Hydrogeologist who has project manager experience in California water supply issues to help manage a thriving and growing base of groundwater projects.
 This is an exciting opportunity to join a passionate, high-performing team of professionals making a positive impact in the water industry.

 IN THIS ROLE YOU WILL: